ThePieBaker90/On-The-Rim/Items/Armor/Properties/Chemical-Proof.md

   - Property
   - Chemical-Proof
 ---
-A piece of armor that has the chemical-proof property grants its wearer immunity to all chemical damage.
+A piece of armor that has the chemical-proof property grants its wearer immunity to all Corrosiondamage.